2/10 Net 30 – Invoice Payment Terms Explained

 Businesses can get paid faster while customers can enjoy the savings.
 It’s certainly a good tactic to improve cash flow and customer relationships.

 Though businesses have a wide array of ways to offer discounts and gain that competitive edge, 2/10 net 30 is one of the most common credit terms provided by businesses.
-Let’s dig more details about this early payment discount.
+Let’s dig into more details about this early payment discount.

 First, understand 2/10 net 30 meaning.